mongodb/mongo-python-driver/doc/examples/authentication.rst

 GCP IMDS
 ^^^^^^^^

-For an application running on an GCP VM or otherwise using the GCP Internal Metadata Service, you can use the built-in support for GCP, where ``<audience>`` below is the url-encoded ``audience`` configured on your MongoDB deployment.
+For an application running on an GCP VM or otherwise using the `GCP Internal Metadata Service`_, you can use the built-in support for GCP, where ``<audience>`` below is the url-encoded ``audience`` `configured on your MongoDB deployment`_.

-TODO: link to GCP IMDS docs.

 .. code-block:: python